Bel-94/akan-web-application/README.md

 * Phone
 * tablets
 ## Known Bugs
-There are no known bugs at the moment.
+JavaScript is not working at the moment
 ## Technologies Used
 HTML
 CSS